Assessing Lymph Nodes

 - The sentinel node(s) can’t be found

-- The axillary lymph nodes are already known to contain cancer (for example, before surgery, the physician felt suspicious lymph nodes and a needle biopsy showed they contained cancer)
+- The axillary lymph nodes are already known to contain cancer (for example, before surgery, a health care provider felt suspicious lymph nodes and a needle biopsy showed they contained cancer)

 Learn more about axillary lymph nodes.